yungsnuzzy/conjurr/README.md

 5. Switch to Custom mode to constrain by Decade (1950s–2020 Now) and/or Genre (alphabetized list).
 You must select at least one; both will yield a combined descriptor (e.g. “Best of 1980s Sci-Fi”).
 Categories ticker hidden in Custom mode.

 ### Custom Mode Details
-- Weighting: 40% influenced by historical viewing taste, 60% by the selected decade/genre filters.
+- Weighting: 40% influenced by historical viewing taste, 60% by the selected decade/genre/mood filters.
 - Decade 2020 includes all future/current titles (2020 and later).
+- Mood options: Underrated, Surprise Me, Out of my comfort zone, Comfort Food, Award Winners, Popular (streaming services), Seasonal.
-- If only one dimension is provided, the other is broadened intelligently (e.g. only Decade → broader genre variety; only Genre → broader decades around modern/popular eras).
+- If only one dimension is provided, the other dimensions are broadened intelligently (e.g. only Decade → broader genre/mood variety; only Mood → broader decades around user preferences).
 - The selection descriptor (selection_desc) is shown under the form and returned in the API.
 - Categories ticker suppressed to keep focus on curated filter output.